Amigas y rivales

 Amigas y rivales (English: Friends and Rivals) is a Mexican juvenile telenovela produced by Emilio Larrosa for Televisa in 2001.
 On Monday, February 26, 2001, Canal de las Estrellas started broadcasting Amigas y rivales weekdays at 7:00pm, replacing Primer amor, a mil por hora.
 The last episode was broadcast on Friday, November 9, 2001 with El juego de la vida replacing it the following Monday.

-It stars Michelle Vieth, Arath de la Torre, Ludwika Paleta, Rodrigo Vidal, Angélica Vale, Johnny Lozada, Adamari López, Gabriel Soto, Joana Benedek and Eric del Castillo.
+It stars Michelle Vieth, Arath de la Torre, Angélica Vale, Johnny Lozada, Ludwika Paleta, Rodrigo Vidal, Adamari López and Gabriel Soto.

 Plot

 Amigas y Rivales tells the story of four women from different social backgrounds.
 The first is Laura, a studious, sensitive, serious girl from a middle-class family; she studies data processing in a private university because she received a scholarship.

 Jimena is the typical rich girl, dissipated and irresponsible, for whom sex is just another amusement.
 At one point she is kidnapped although she doesn't realize it.
 She lives with Sebastián, a drug dealer who gives her drugs in exchange for her having sex with men in his home.
 Ofelia is Jimena's best friend.
 Like Jimena, she is rich and lives for pleasure and fun, until she gets infected with HIV.

 The fourth protagonist is Nayeli, who has a humble background and works as a maid in Jimena's home.
 Nayeli dreams of being a Hollywood actress, like her idol, Salma Hayek.
 This dream takes her to the United States illegally, where she meets boxer Johnny Trinidad, who falls in love with her.
 She is reported to the immigration service and deported back to Mexico.

 Laura's emotions are divided between Robertito and his father, Don Roberto de la O, who hired Laura to instruct his firm in how to use their new computers.
 Don Roberto becomes determined to attract Laura, who unconsciously compares him with her own father, a man of weak character.
 Laura and Don Roberto date briefly; their relationship ends when Laura's mother lies to Don Roberto, telling him she's his daughter.
 Later Laura discovers that he is not her biological father, and that she was the result of a one-night stand.
 Her parents separate.
 She resumes dating Don Roberto until she realizes, weeks later, that she isn't in love with him after all.
 She is caught kissing his son Robertito.
 When Don Roberto discovers, thanks to Roxana's deceitful efforts to keep him, that Laura loves Robertito, he suffers a stroke.